ajzo90/ajzo90/README.md

 My professional expertise includes
 * building databases and data processing tools with focus on efficiency and flexibility, including things like parsing, query engine/execution, etl/elt pipelines, compression, storage, “profiler-driven-development”, assembly, ...
-* building products for startups (full stack).
+* building products from idea to production (full stack).
 Good sense of how web related techniques works in isolation or as blocks in larger systems; backend, cli, api, networking, frontend, infrastructure, …

-Other interests of mine includes startups, open source, building global remote teams, tech & science, chess, running marathons and mentoring.

 My favorite programming language is go.
 I have uses java, python, c, c++, c# and php with various degree of success and interest in the past.
 My favorite data structures are arrays and binary heaps.